Vinay-golkonda99/AIOps-Project/README.md

 kubectl logs -f <pod-name> -n dev

-IT DISPLAYS THE ANOMALIES FILE PUSHED TO GCS
+THIS DISPLAYS THE ANOMALIES FILE PUSHED TO GCS

 🔐 IAM and Workload Identity
 This project uses GKE Workload Identity to securely grant GCS write access: